Kia Stonic SUV review

 - Surprising driving position

-Things look livelier inside, thanks to various personalisation options introduced in a bid to entice younger buyers.
+Things look lively inside too, thanks to various personalisation options introduced in a bid to entice younger buyers.
 In fact, Kia claims the Stonic is the most customisable car it’s ever made, with an array of styling packages available.